dlancer/django-pages-cms/docs/usage.rst

 Extended content types
 ======================

-Extended content types support is disabled by default, if your want use extended content types you should setup these options in your django project settings:
+Extended content types support is disabled by default, if you want use extended content types you should setup these options in your django project settings:

 ``PAGES_PAGE_USE_EXT_CONTENT_TYPES`` = True